 Isobel Gowdie was a 17th-century Scottish woman who was accused and tried for witchcraft in 1662 in Auldearn, a town in the Highlands of Scotland.

 Her story is significant because she gave an elaborate confession filled with elements of fantasy and sheer magic.

 Most importantly, it is said that she confessed without torture, and she gave her testimony on four occasions.
 With no torture used for any of them (although she likely was ill-treated prior to her interrogations), she volunteered stories about such things as shape-shifting, meetings with the Queen of the Fairies, and rendezvous with the Devil himself.

 Isobel was a young woman at the time of her trial.
 It is not mentioned if she had children, although it is recorded that she was married.
 Some articles say that she was well educated and "married below her class."
 While others state that Isobel may have been mentally disabled or disturbed.
-Emma Wilby, author of a recent book on Gowdie, speculates that Isobel may have been a storyteller or village bard.
+Emma Wilby, the author of a book on Gowdie, speculates that Isobel may have been a storyteller or village bard.

 Scholars simply do not know what to make of her, and there is much speculation about where her stories came from and what her motivations in telling them were.
 We will continue with Isobel's confessions further below.

 When looking at the 16th and 17th centuries in England and Scotland (as well as elsewhere in Europe), the Christianity we know about from history books was mainly practiced by the elite.
 Royals and the aristocracy were the first converts, often for political reasons.
 Massive conversion campaigns were undertaken to reach out to the rural people.

 Conversion campaigns in England began in the 6th century, so by the 16th and 17th centuries, obviously, the process was complete.
 By this time, the peasantry was unequivocally Christian.
 However, what they practiced was often more of a hybridized "folk religion."